mmillar-bolis/MDunmeris/index.md

   - [The Doors of the Spirit](https://en.uesp.net/wiki/Lore:The_Doors_of_the_Spirit)
   - [Blasphemous Revenants](https://en.uesp.net/wiki/Lore:Blasphemous_Revenants)
 - [The Metaphysics of Morrowind](https://fallingawkwardly.wordpress.com/2010/08/29/the-metaphysics-of-morrowind-part-1/)
+- [The Oghma Infinium](https://en.uesp.net/wiki/Lore:Oghma_Infinium), which depicts the Aurbis and the Enantiomorph
 - [The New Whirling School Commentary](https://www.newwhirlingschool.com), A major work-in-progress commentary on the 36 Lessons
   - [Intro to Terminology](https://www.newwhirlingschool.com/intro.php)
   - [Exploratory Essays](https://www.newwhirlingschool.com/intro.php#essays)